pymupdf/PyMuPDF/docs/pixmap.rst

       :arg doc: an opened **PDF** document.
       :type doc: :ref:`Document`

       :arg int xref: the :data:`xref` of an image object.
-For example, you can make a list of images used on a particular page with :meth:`Document.getPageImageList`, which also shows the :data:`xref` numbers of each image.
+For example, you can make a list of images used on a particular page with :meth:`Document.get_page_images`, which also shows the :data:`xref` numbers of each image.

    .. method:: clearWith([value [, irect]])